 - your student budget,

-- your student contribution form income,
+- your student contribution from income,

-- our assessment of your parents’ assets resources (if not applying loan only),
+- our assessment of your parents’ assets resources (if not applying loan-only),

 - your specific financial aid awards, and